janfreyberg/superintendent/docs/active-learning.md

 data_labeller
 ```

-Whenever you re-train a model, if you have also specified the `acquisition_function` keyword argument, the data will be automatically re-ordered in a way prioritise the optimal subsequent data points.
+Whenever you re-train a model, if you have also specified the
+`acquisition_function` keyword argument, the data will be automatically
+re-ordered in a way prioritise data points the model is uncertain about.

-Additionally, the widget will display your accuracy on the data you have already labelled.
-This is evaluated as the mean model score across three folds of cross-validated evaluation.
+Additionally, the widget will display your accuracy on the data you have already
+labelled.
+This is evaluated as the mean model score across three folds of
+cross-validated evaluation.

 ## Active learning strategies